nitishmandal01/OnlineFoodDeliveryApp/README.md

 # Online Food Delivery Application:

-This is a README file for an Online Food Delivery Application that aims to create a bridge between restaurants and customers.
+This is an Online Food Delivery Application that aims to create a bridge between restaurants and customers.
 The application is being developed using the Spring Boot framework for the backend and HTML, CSS, and JavaScript for the frontend.

 ## Problem Statement: